AdamBanham/the-scheme-simpn/readme.md

 # Simulating the Scheme

 This repo captures my initial testing of [simpn](https://github.com/bpogroup/simpn) for the purposes of simulating a process modelled in BPMN.

+Unfortunately, there is not a way to import a `.bpmn` file and get out a simulation file out of the box, yet...

 ## Goals